-You can rent bikes from Napa Valley Bike Tours, which has a location on both ends of the aforementioned section of the Napa Valley Vine Trail.
-Both Napa Valley Bike Tours and Getaway Adventures offer guided bike tours — from Carneros to Calistoga — paired with wine or beer.
+You can rent bikes from Getaway Adventures, or opt for one of their guided bike tours — from Carneros to Calistoga — paired with wine or beer.

 Mountain bikers can find trails in Skyline Wilderness Park and Moore Creek Park.
 Advanced riders can tackle 16 miles over 2,800 feet of elevation along the Oat Hill Mine Trail in Robert Louis Stevenson State Park.

-Camping opportunities in Napa Valley are limited — it’s all about living the life of luxury in Wine Country — but Bothe-Napa Valley State Park has 45 campsites for tents and RVs ($35/night), or you can glamp in one of their 10 furnished Yurts (starting at $55 weekdays, $70 weekends) or fully restored historic cabins ($150 – 255/night).
+Camping opportunities in Napa Valley are limited — it’s all about living the life of luxury in Wine Country — but Bothe-Napa Valley State Park has 45 campsites for tents and RVs, or you can glamp in one of their 10 furnished Yurts or fully restored historic cabins.
 You’ll easily be able to access the park’s hiking trails and there’s even a swimming pool.
-Skyline Wilderness Park also offers tent camping ($25/night), RV camping ($30 – 45/night), and horse camping ($30/night).
+Skyline Wilderness Park also offers tent camping, RV camping, and horse camping.

 Farther out, Lake Berryessa (a 45-minute drive from Napa) has several lakeside camping opportunities.
 Check out campgrounds like Spanish Flat Resort, Putah Canyon, Steele Canyon Campground, and Pleasure Cove Campground and Marina.

 Despite most of Napa Valley being covered in vineyards, there is a myriad of golf courses in the area.
-Book a tee time at the beautiful Chardonnay Golf Club or Silverado Resort, the latter of which boasts a pair of championship courses and hosts the annual Safeway Open.
+Book a tee time at the beautiful Silverado Resort, which boasts a pair of championship courses and hosts the annual Safeway Open.
 Note: To play at Silverado, you’ve also got to stay a night, or just know a member.
 Kennedy Park and the Mount St. Helena Golf courses are the most accessible and beginner friendly.
 At Skyline Wilderness Park there’s a disc golf course, for a different take on golfing.

 If you don’t exactly want to work up a sweat on your vacation, there are plenty of more leisurely outdoor experiences in Napa Valley.
-Board a hot air balloon ride at sunrise — book with Napa Valley Balloons, Inc., Balloons Above the Valley, Napa Valley Aloft Balloons, or Calistoga Balloons.
+Board a hot air balloon ride at sunrise — book with Napa Valley Balloons, Inc. or Napa Valley Aloft Balloons.
 Or, head out to see the Old Faithful Geyser — one of the most-visited attractions in California — erupt in Calistoga, then make your way north to take a stroll through fossilized sequoias in the Petrified Forest.
 To ease your worries (or sore muscles) away, soak in Calistoga’s natural hot springs at spots like the newly revamped Dr. Wilkinson’s Backyard Resort and Mineral Springs, known as Calistoga’s original wellness resort.

 Life in Napa Valley is all about balance.
 So of course sip amazing wines and dine at world-class restaurants, but also set aside some time to get outside and explore the region beyond the vines.